Welcome to today's edition of the Rush 24-7 podcast.

 Sitting presidents always lose the midterms.

-Obama courageously taking on uh policies that few presidents would tackle given our tough economic times is totally expected to have this kind of opposition until the people get up to speed.
+It's totally expected to have this kind of opposition until the people get up to speed.

-Oh, that's another thing from the uh from the how Howard Kurtz has moved on from the Washington Post over to the Daily Beast.
+Howard Kurtz has moved on from the Washington Post over to the Daily Beast.

-We're not in debt at rush 24-7.
+We're not in debt at Rush 24-7.

-I don't know why I how in the world can it take 10 million dollars to do a website?
+How in the world can it take $10 million to do a website?

 I do not know.

-I'm not I'm Not being critical here.
+I'm not being critical here.

 I just don't know how you do it.

-I mean, I could probably do it if I tried.
+I mean, I could probably do it if I tried, but it would take some effort.

-How do you do it?
+And real, well, how do you do it?

 How do you maybe it's worth losing $10 million to have your name in the game?